Information about more discipline-specific audiovisual resources are available on subject library guides.

-City has a licence with the Educational Recording Agency (ERA) which permits staff to record, for non-commercial educational purposes, broadcast output of ERA Members.
+City has a licence from the Educational Recording Agency (ERA) which permits staff to record, for non-commercial educational purposes, broadcast output of ERA Members.
 Note that many digital-only broadcasters are not covered by the ERA Licence.

 For details of what is both permitted and not permitted under the terms of the University's Educational Recording Agency (ERA+) Licence, please see the ERA website.

 You may also use the Box of Broadcasts service to make your own collection of TV clips and programmes.

-A digital copy of a DVD may not be placed on a network (even a secure one like Moodle) without permission from the rightsholder.
+A digital copy of a DVD may not normally be placed on a network (even a secure one like Moodle) without permission from the rightsholder.

 If the DVD is not commercially available, then it is necessary to contact the production company.
 It may be necessary to obtain an educational licence from the company.